ComfortablyCoding/reso.js/README.md

 ### Getting Started

 `reso.js` supports both **Bearer Token** and **Client Credentials** authentication strategies.
-Refer to your feed's documentation for your feeds supported strategy and how to obtain credentials.
+Refer to your feed's documentation for your the supported strategy and how to obtain credentials.

 #### Bearer Token Authentication

+This strategy is used when you have a long-lived, non-expiring token.

 ```js
 import { createFeed } from 'reso.js';